 - In the evening, use a night cream – do not blot.

 Exercising and massaging the face encourages circulations and keeps the skin soft.
 It promotes a youthful, glowing completion.
-Sit down, relax, watch your favourite tv show.
+Relax while watching your favourite tv show.
 Have your night cream handy and give yourself a quick pick-me-up facial.

 These facial exercises lifts the face and is excellent for lines and wrinkles.